idleberg/vscode-nsis/README.md

 ## Donate

-You are welcome support this project using [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/vscode-nsis) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`
+You are welcome to support this project using [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/vscode-nsis) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`